In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Introduction

-One of the first questions, mentioned in the seminal work of Kempe, Kleinberg, and Kumar~\cite{KKK00}, concerns the existence of sparse spanning subgraphs, \ie \emph{temporal spanners}, defined as subgraphs of the input temporal graph that preserve temporal connectivity using as few edges as possible (one may not worry about distance preservation here, when existence is not even guaranteed).
-Kempe \textit{et al.} observe that spanning trees do not always exist in temporal graphs, and more generally, there exist temporally connected graphs with $\Theta(n \log n)$ edges that cannot be sparsified at all.
-Fifteen years later, Axiotis and Fotakis~\cite{AF16} establish a much stronger negative result, showing that there exist temporally connected graphs of size $\Theta(n^2)$ that cannot be sparsified.
-In some respects, this result killed the hope to define analogues of spanning trees in temporal graphs.
+One of the first questions from the seminal work of Kempe, Kleinberg, and Kumar~\cite{KKK02}, concerns the existence of sparse spanning subgraphs, also called \emph{temporal spanners}, defined as subgraphs of the input temporal graph that preserve temporal connectivity using as few edges as possible.
+The authors of~\cite{KKK02} observed that \TC spanning trees do not always exist in \TC graphs, and more generally, there exist \TC graphs with $\Theta(n \log n)$ edges, all of which are necessary for connectivity.
+Fifteen years later, Axiotis and Fotakis~\cite{AF16} established a much stronger negative result, showing that there even exist \TC graphs of size $\Theta(n^2)$ that cannot be sparsified.
+In a sense, this result dashed the hope of defining analogs of spanning trees in temporal graphs.
 Subsequent research focused on positive results for special cases.
 For example, if the input graph is a complete graph, then spanners with $O(n \log n)$ edges always exists~\cite{CPS19}.
 If an Erdös-Rényi graph of parameters $n$ and $p$ is augmented with random time labels, then a nearly optimal spanner with $2n + o(n)$ edges exists asymptotically almost surely, as soon as the graph becomes temporally connected~\cite{CRRZ21}.

-On the algorithmic side, Axiotis and Fotakis~\cite{AF16} and Akrida, Gąsieniec, Mertzios, and Spirakis~\cite{AGMS17} showed (independently) that finding minimum size temporal spanners is APX-hard.
-Special types of spanners were also investigated more recently, such as spanners with low stretch~\cite{BDG+22a} and fault-tolerant spanners~\cite{BDG+22b}.
+On the algorithmic side, Axiotis and Fotakis~\cite{AF16} and Akrida, Gąsieniec, Mertzios, and Spirakis~\cite{AGMS17} independently showed that minimizing the size temporal spanners is APX-hard.
+Special types of spanners were also investigated, such as spanners with low stretch~\cite{BDG+22a} and fault-tolerant spanners~\cite{BDG+22b}.